phatblat/reflog/_posts/2019-01-08-intercepting-stdout-in-swift.md

 > `stdoutFileDescriptor` is my computed property for `FileHandle.standardOutput.fileDescriptor`, which is the same value as `STDOUT_FILENO`, or simply `1`.

-This clearly works, but it's the one piece of magic from @thesaadismail's post that I don't fully understand.
-The calls to `dup2` return the 2nd argument's value indicating success, however there was no change to any `fileDescriptor` properties as I was expecting.
+This works, but it's the one piece of magic from @thesaadismail's post that I don't fully understand.
+The calls to `dup2` return the 2nd argument's value indicating success, however there was no change to any `fileDescriptor` property values as I was expecting.
 `FileHandle.fileDescriptor` is read-only so perhaps the Swift Foundation functionality doesn't refresh this value.